 Businesses should consider the following to provide the best protection against these types of attacks.

 - Lockdown Internet Access.
-Make sure that the internet connection from the street is plugged into a physical firewall and the firewall is programmed to lock down (stop) all traffic that is not otherwise permitted.
+Make sure that the internet connection from the street is plugged into a physical firewall and the firewall is programmed to lock down (stop) all traffic that is not otherwise permitted, as suggested here.
 Check that the firewall is capable of recognizing and stopping advanced software threats.
 Ask your product vendor if your firewall supports UTM (Unified Threat Management) and make sure it is turned on for additional protection.
 If the current firewall does not support UTM ask the vendor about an upgrade.

 - The PCs running your payment application need to be segmented away from the rest of your general purpose PCs in the office.
 This creates a security zone inside your local network; all PCs running payment applications should be located in this security zone.
 The firewall programming of this security zone should be setup to recognize and detect packets of data that contain payment card account data being sent from your local network to outside cyber criminals.